TOAST-DOCS/Contact-Center/en/online-contact-guide-service-management.md

 #### Field Setting
 ![](http://static.toastoven.net/prod_contact_center/2.2.3-(4)_en.png)
-**①** Depending on the submission type you added earlier in [Ticket → Category Management]( https://docs.toast.com/ko/Contact%20Center/ko/online-contact-guide-service-management/#_9), you can set the fields required for inquiry details differently.
+**①** Depending on the submission type you added earlier in [Service Management → Ticket → Manage Category](https://docs.toast.com/en/Contact%20Center/en/online-contact-guide-service-management/#manage-category_1), you can set the fields required for inquiry details differently.
 Click **Submission Type** to view the fields you have set up, and you can change the **②** order of fields except for personal information field.
 In the case of personal information field, it is always pinned to the bottom.

 You can also **③ add** and **④ remove** the fields you previously added on the Field Management menu.